jigish/slate/README.md

         bind 1:ctrl focus above

     Will bind the keystroke ctrl-1 to focus the window Slate finds to be above the currently focused window.
 Minimized and hidden windows are ignored.
 A couple global configuration options set using the `config` directive exist to tweak this.
+Also, up and above are the same.
+Down and below are also the same.

 * Create a snapshot of your current window locations: `snapshot name options`